 6. RACE RULES – These regulations shall prevail above all.
 Local race regulations must be consistent with entry conditions, start systems and final results.

-7. COMPETITORS’ NUMBERS – The organizer will provide the participants’ numbered bibs.
-In accordance with the VWC organizers, the allocation of these may be determined by the latest ISF ranking order, the lower numbers being assigned to the top ranked male and female athletes and subsequently in descending order.
+7. COMPETITORS’ NUMBERS – The organiser will provide the participants’ numbered bibs.
+In accordance with the VWC organisers, the allocation of these may be determined by the latest ISF ranking order, the lower numbers being assigned to the top ranked male and female athletes and subsequently in descending order.

 9. CATEGORIES – Only men’s and women’s categories are counted.
 The ranking is based on the fastest time outright in each of the two categories.

-11.1 WINNER’S & CHAMPION’S JERSEY – The VWC race winners or final champions (first ranked male and female), must wear the relevant jersey or exhibit the VWC trophy on the podium.
-If the jersey is not worn, or the trophy not exhibited, ranking points will not be assigned whatever the final position of the runner and any VWC prizes will not be awarded
+11.1 WINNER’S & CHAMPION’S JERSEY / TROPHY – The VWC race winners or final champions (first ranked male and female), must wear the relevant jersey or exhibit the VWC trophy on the podium.
+If the jersey is not worn, or the trophy not exhibited, ranking points will not be assigned whatever the final position of the runner and any VWC prizes will not be awarded.

 12. ANTI-DOPING CONTROLS – Anti doping controls may be carried out in any of the races according to the rules of each nation, (WADA) protocol and in agreement with the national federation concerned.